segmentio/segment-docs/src/connections/oauth.md

 ---
 title: OAuth 2.0
-hidden: true
 ---

 OAuth 2.0 is an online authorization standard that uses tokens to grant access to API resources like Segment’s tracking API.
 You can use OAuth 2.0 as a security requirement for connections to third-party tools.

-> info ""
-> OAuth 2.0 is currently in private beta and is governed by Segment’s [First Access and Beta Preview Terms](https://www.twilio.com/en-us/legal/tos){:target="_blank"}.
-OAuth 2.0 only supports server to Segment communication, a machine-to-machine workflow.
-Take a look at the [supported sources](#supported-sources) to see what sources Segment supports.

 ## Permissions
 Depending on your workspace permissions, your access to OAuth apps is limited.